Requirements for claiming the credit

 Yes, all members of an affiliated business are deemed to be a single taxpayer for purposes of the small business exemption.
 The combined gross income and combined number of qualifying employees for all of your businesses must be taken into account to determine if you qualify as a small business.
 For more information and the definitions of “affiliated businesses” and “small business” see DOR’s Qualifying Small Business Energy Exemption Regulation.

-How do I request a Small Business Energy Exemption Certificate for 2019?
+How do I request a Small Business Energy Exemption Certificate?

 After you log in to your MassTaxConnect account, you will see a new link under the “I Want To” heading called “Request/Update Small Business Energy Exemption.”
 If you don’t have a MassTaxConnect account, see information below for how to create one.